zachMitchell/programmingNotes/bash/interestingPrograms.md

 ## /etc/fstab

 Not a command, but a good place to look in order to manually mount a drive.
 There's even a man page for it.

+## fdisk

+I keep forgetting the name of this, so this section is here XP

+`fdisk -l` - lists your disks regardless if they're mounted or not.